John-Nik/portfolio/README.md

 - Used the useRef hook whenever possible
 - Made the active difficulty have a bolder font to stand out more
 - Testing out the cloudflare edge worker to serve my component files aswell

+**1.3.1:** Ran bun install to fix a bug with the cloudflare building process